Calumwi/Weather-Form/README.md

-# Fake-Weather-Form

-A simple weather form for part 2 of my article on medium
+A simple weather form that retrieves data from the API to display weather information